intangere/NewHope_X25519_XSalsa20_Poly1305/README.md

 <br>
 If NewHope turns out to be breakable, you will at least still have the same security X25519_XSalsa20_Poly1305 offers.<br>
 Both algorithms need to be broken in order for the original exchange key to be reconstructed.<br>
-Combining this key exchange with more public key algos will offer that much more security because then three algos will have to be broken.<br>
+Combining this key exchange with more public key algos will offer that much more security because then X amount of algos will have to be broken.<br>
 With the resulting secret key from the exchange you may treat it as a OTP key and utilize the Vernam Cipher and exchange a new key per message.<br>
 You can also use it to generate a AES-256 key.
 Recommendeded cipher modes would be CTR or GCM.<br><br>